Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts

 \subsection{NIAH Benchmarks and Tasks}

-NIAH essentially represents a category of long-text information retrieval tasks, primarily assessing the capability of LLMs to extract detailed information relevant to questions from vast amounts of text.
-The RULER \cite{ruler} and Counting Starts \cite{countingstar} benchmarks are designed with retrieval tasks at the word or character level, where the problems involved are relatively clear and singular.
-For instance, these tasks may include the retrieval of numbers or words, the counting of star symbols, etc. NeedleBench \cite{needlebench} takes this one step further by designing more complex information on logical reasoning, such as descriptions of relationships between entities or kinship relationships, and inserting it into a long context.
-This is done to verify the model's ability to retrieve and understand information from extensive contexts, which approximates the practical application of the NIAH task in real-world scenarios more closely.
+NIAH essentially represents a category of long-text information retrieval tasks, primarily assessing the capability of LLMs to retrieve multiple pieces of query-relevant information from long texts.
+The RULER \cite{ruler} and Counting Starts \cite{countingstar} benchmarks are designed with retrieval tasks at the word or character level (passwords or \ding{72}), where the problems involved are relatively clear and singular.
+NeedleBench \cite{needlebench} takes this one step further by designing more complex information on logical reasoning, such as descriptions of relationships between entities or kinship relationships, and inserting them into a long context.
+In Sequential-NIAH, we designed a challenging long-context information extraction task by needles with sequential characteristics, to better reflect real-world use cases.